 The recommended path to publishing.

-Literary agent first, if you exhaust this then Vanity press or self-publishing last.
-I have read from other authors that literary agents and publishing houses don’t look favorably on the self or vanity press published authors.
+The literary agent first, if you exhaust this then Vanity press or self-publishing last.
+I have read from other authors that literary agents and publishing houses don’t look favourably on the self or vanity press published authors.
 In their eyes, your work wasn’t good enough for an Agent to represent the first time, it’s probably not any better now.
 Common sense and a lot of research told me the Literary Agent path is the one for me.

 My advice on choosing your publishing path.